keycloak/kc-sig-fapi/conformance-tests-env/README.md

 If you set `--ob-br-fapi1-advanced-all` to `TEST_PLAN`, it runs all types of Brazil Open Banking (Based on FAPI 1 Advanced Final) conformance tests shown above the table automatically.

+If you set `--of-br-fapi1-advanced-all` to `TEST_PLAN`, it runs all types of Brazil Open Finance (Based on FAPI 1 Advanced Final) conformance tests shown above the table automatically.

 If you set `--fapi-aus-cdr-all` to `TEST_PLAN`, it runs all types of Australia CDR (Based on FAPI 1 Advanced Final) conformance tests shown above the table automatically.

 If you set `--fapi-uk-ob-all` to `TEST_PLAN`, it runs all types of UK Open Banking (Based on FAPI 1 Advanced Final) conformance tests shown above the table automatically.